jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

     - Skip images that already have valid cached results.
     - Record progress and failures for later inspection.
   - Keep preprocessing caches (JSON/NPY under `cache/`) as the primary durable artifact so that future milestones can rebuild or change database schemas quickly using these cached results.
+  - Persist a lightweight run journal under `cache/run_journal.json` (stage name, last processed cursor, checkpoint time) so long runs can resume after interruption, following the M1 blueprint.
 - Debugging UI:
   - Implement a simple Flask‑based web UI (for M1 only) to:
     - List all photos that were fully processed, excluding those skipped as near‑duplicates.
-    - Show a detail page per photo with all extracted preprocessing information (metadata, hashes, EXIF/GPS, model outputs).
+    - Show a detail page per photo with all extracted preprocessing information (metadata, hashes, EXIF/GPS, model outputs) without exposing absolute filesystem paths or `file://` URIs.
     - List all similar/near‑duplicate photos linked to that photo.

 #### 3.1.1 M1 Preparation Status (Current)